wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-endorsed-distributions.md

 The following table lists the Linux distributions and versions that are supported on Azure.

 The Linux Integration Services (LIS) drivers for Hyper-V and Azure are kernel modules that Microsoft contributes directly to the upstream Linux kernel.
 The LIS drivers are either built into the distribution's kernel by default, or for older RHEL/CentOS-based distributions are available as a separate download [here](http://go.microsoft.com/fwlink/?LinkID=403033&clcid=0x409).
-Please see [this <!-- deleted by customization article](/documentation/articles/virtual-machines-linux-create-upload-vhd-generic#linux-kernel-requirements) --><!-- keep by customization: begin --> article](/documentation/articles/virtual-machines-linux-create-upload-vhd-generic/#linux-kernel-requirements) <!-- keep by customization: end --> for more information about the LIS drivers.
+Please see [this article](/documentation/articles/virtual-machines-linux-create-upload-vhd-generic#linux-kernel-requirements) for more information about the LIS drivers.

 The Azure Linux Agent is already pre-installed on the Azure Gallery images and are typically available from the distribution's package repository.
 Source code can be found on [GitHub](https://github.com/azure/walinuxagent).